ngergs/optionable/optionable/README.md

 }
 ```

-For many primitive types as well as common wrapper or collection types the `Optionable`-trait is already implemented.
+For many primitive types as well as common wrapper or collection types the [`Optionable`](https://docs.rs/optionable/latest/optionable/trait.Optionable.html) trait is already implemented.

 ### Conversion